victor-xie/Route-Calculator/README.md

 The second algorithm was a recursive implementation of DFS.
 This implementation is intended to demonstrate the relative performance of DFS with an explicit stack data structure, as is the case with the BFS_DFS algorithm, versus an implicit stack, that being the Python call stack.

-Finally, the third algorithm is A<sup>*</sup>.
-A<sup>*</sup> searches based on actual distances between nodes as well as heuristic distances.
+Finally, the third algorithm is A*.
+A* searches based on actual distances between nodes as well as heuristic distances.
 Unsurprisingly, this performed the best out of the three algorithms.

 In all, this project is a good demonstration of data structures and algorithms in a realistic application.